Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Two-body demonstrations

 The detailed comparisons between different panels in the left sub-figure indicate that the emulations with smaller $\Im E_\alpha$ (with the same accuracy in the training calculations) have smaller errors in the region around the real axis.
 Increasing $N_b$ also systematically reduces the extrapolation errors.
 Therefore, the applicability of the CEE method relies on a compromise: the training calculations need to be performed sufficiently above the real axis to obtain enough precision when a given amount of computing resources is fixed.
 Still, the training points must be close enough to the real axis to control the extrapolation error around the real axis.

+It is worth noting that when approaching the branch point, the emulation error increases quickly.
+However, the problematic region around the branching point shrinks if the approximation improves---here by reducing $\Im E_\alpha$ and increasing $N_b$.
+This is a general behavior of rational approximations of $\resolventamp$, as mentioned in Sec.~\ref{subsec:optimarational}.

-In the right sub-figure, where the emulators are trained on both $E^{tr}_\alpha$ and their complex conjugates, the dark orange dots, i.e., the discretized {\BCT}, are back on the real axis in all the panels.
-This reinforces the relation between the error pattern and the {\BCT} location.
+In the right sub-figure, where the emulators are trained on both $E^\mathrm{tr}_\alpha$ and their complex conjugates, the dark orange dots, i.e., the discretized \BCT, are back on the real axis in all the panels.
+This reinforces the relation between the error pattern and the \BCT location.
 The error pattern shares the same mirror symmetry with respect to the real axis as the locations of the training points.
-Another possibility for the discretized {\BCT}, while respecting the same symmetry, is to have poles distributed symmetrically on both sides of the real axis.
-As argued in the Appendix~\ref{app:proof_pseduo_hermicity}, this case would have more significant emulation errors in general than the existing one with a single discretized {\BCT} on the real axis.
+Another possibility for the discretized \BCT, while respecting the same symmetry, is to have poles distributed symmetrically on both sides of the real axis.
+As argued in the Appendix~\ref{app:proof_pseduo_hermicity}, this case would have more significant emulation errors in general than the existing one with a single discretized \BCT on the real axis.

-The difficulty in describing continuum physics with {\BCT} on the real axis is also exposed clearly in these panels.
-Reducing $\Im E^{tr}_\alpha$ and increasing $N_B$ doesn't improve $\matrixform{\resolventamp}$ on the real axis, although it does improve in the region of the bound states.
-Therefore, we should follow the training point setup used in the right sub-figure to infer the discrete excited states from CEE; however, in the following parts of the paper focusing on continuum physics, we distribute the training points as in the left sub-figure.
+The difficulty in describing continuum physics with \BCT on the real axis is also exposed clearly in the right sub-figure.
+Reducing $\Im E^\mathrm{tr}_\alpha$ and increasing $N_b$ doesn't improve $\matrixform{\resolventamp}$ on the real axis, although it does improve in the region of the bound states.
+Therefore, one should follow the training point setup used in the right sub-figure to infer the discrete excited states from CEE; however, in the following parts of the paper focusing on continuum physics, I distribute the training points as in the left sub-figure.

 Figure~\ref{fig:Swave_BE_10_LAM2_200_poles} shows the information about the compressed spectra and the residues of the corresponding poles in $\matrixform{\resolventamp(E)}$s (see Eq.~\eqref{eq:emulated_amp_eigen_decomp}) from the emulators shown in the left sub-figure of Fig.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim}.
 From top to bottom, $N_b$ increases from 3 to 23.
-In each panel, the results from two emulators with different $\Im(E_\alpha^{tr})$ are compared.
+In each panel, the results from two emulators with different $\Im(E_\alpha^\mathrm{tr})$ are compared.